-The purpose of the Research Advisory Committee meeting is to assess your progress in terms of your program of studies and research activities.
+The purpose of Advisory Committee meetings is to assess your progress in terms of your program of study and research activities.
 In keeping with this goal, it is important that you provide satisfactory evidence of progress at each meeting.
-At least one week before your Graduate Advisory Committee meeting, you must prepare and circulate to all committee members the Graduate Student Progress Report.
+At least one week before your Advisory Committee meeting, you must prepare and circulate to all committee members the Graduate Student Progress Report.
 A template is attached in the Appendix 1 of this handbook.
-The Graduate Student Progress Report should be reviewed by your supervisor and her/his changes incorporated prior to sending it to other committee members.
-In addition, you will be expected to update the committee by opening the meeting with a brief (approximately 20 minute) PowerPoint presentation focused on your program of studies and research activities since the last committee meeting.
+The Graduate Student Progress Report should be reviewed by your supervisor and any changes incorporated prior to sending it to other committee members.
+In addition, you will be expected to update the committee by opening the meeting with a brief (approximately 20 minute) presentation focused on your program of studies and research activities since the last committee meeting (unless you presented your research seminar at the department level immediately before the meeting).
 Again, review your presentation with your supervisor before the committee meeting.
-For new students, there may not be experimental data to present but a summary of your long-term career goals, program of studies (list of courses that you would like to take) and a research proposal (brief literature review, research objectives and planned methodology) would be expected.
+For new students, there may not be data to present, but a summary of your long-term career goals, program of studies (list of courses that you would like to take) and a research proposal (brief literature review, research objectives and planned methodology) would be expected.